New START: Overview

-The treaty limits the number of deployed strategic nuclear warheads for each party to 1,550, which is down nearly two-thirds from the original START treaty, as well as 10% lower than the deployed strategic warhead limit of the 2002 Moscow Treaty.
+The treaty limited the number of deployed strategic nuclear warheads for each party to 1,550, which was down nearly two-thirds from the original START treaty, as well as 10% lower than the deployed strategic warhead limit of the 2002 Moscow Treaty.
 The total number of deployed warheads could exceed the 1,550 limit by a few hundred because only one warhead is counted per bomber regardless of how many it actually carries.
-The treaty also limits the number of deployed and non-deployed intercontinental ballistic missile (ICBM) launchers, submarine-launched ballistic missile (SLBM) launchers, and heavy bombers equipped for nuclear armaments to 800.
-The number of deployed ICBMs, SLBMs, and heavy bombers equipped for nuclear armaments is limited to 700.
-The treaty allows for satellite and remote monitoring, as well as 18 on-site inspections per year to verify limits.
+The treaty also limited the number of deployed and non-deployed intercontinental ballistic missile (ICBM) launchers, submarine-launched ballistic missile (SLBM) launchers, and heavy bombers equipped for nuclear armaments to 800.
+The number of deployed ICBMs, SLBMs, and heavy bombers equipped for nuclear armaments was limited to 700.
+The treaty allowed for satellite and remote monitoring, as well as 18 on-site inspections per year to verify limits.